Wered6/UE5-StyleGuide/README.md

 # Wered UE5 Style Guide forked from [Allar's](https://github.com/Allar/ue5-style-guide)

-@TODO: Add C++ section, directory structure in C++, plugins, modules, add tldr with links
-@TODO: Change titles so only first word first letter is uppercase not every word
+// TODO: Change titles so only first word first letter is uppercase not every word
+// TODO: Add tldr with links about most important things
+// TODO: Add C++ section, directory structure in C++ and naming
+// TODO: Add plugins and modules section for C++ and blueprints

 ## Table of contents